Students as Part of the University’s Work Force

 If a student is enrolled full-time and awarded Federal Work-Study for the entire academic year, the student’s award is typically divided equally between the fall and spring semesters.
 The student’s earnings for the fall semester will be limited to the fall portion of the award.
 Any unearned portion of the fall award will be carried into the spring semester.
 Students may begin earning the spring portion of the award during the winter break, provided the student will be enrolled full-time during the spring semester.

 If a student is awarded Work-Study for one semester only, s/he may only be employed under Work-Study during that semester.
-Summer Work-Study is considered a separate semester.
-Specific Work-Study dates may be found in the Forms and Guides section of this website, or may be obtained by calling or emailing the Office of Student Financial Aid Services – Scholarships & Student Employment Unit.
+Specific Work-Study dates may be found in the Resources section of this website, or may be obtained by calling or emailing the Office of Student Financial Aid Services –Student Employment Unit.

 WORKING IN MULTIPLE JOBS